Eight years ago today:

 We tried to let the Sox back into the game.
 Roberto Osuna gave up a hit and 2 walks while getting just 2 outs in the 8th.
 Brett Cecil came in to get the last out of the 8th and then gave up a run of his own in the 9th, but that was it, and we won 13-10.

 Before Osuna came into the game, we got 4.2 scoreless innings of work from our bullpen.
 Bo Schultz (remember him?) went 2.2, and Steve Delabar and Aaron Loup each pitched 1 inning.

 Jays of the Day: Colabello (.146 WPA, with his dad in the stands), Encarnacion (.139), Martin (.112), Donaldson (.107 and he made a couple of great plays on defense), Bautista (.101), and Goins (.100).
 I’m giving Smoak (.081) too.
 I figure 8 total bases and 3 RBI gets you a JoD.
 And I’m giving one to Bo Schultz because we needed those scoreless innings.
 And all of us who continued watching and didn’t turn off the game when we were down by 7, well, we all get an honorable mention.

 This is a thing of beauty:

-It is one of the best game I’ve ever watched.
+It was one of the best games I’ve ever watched.